avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/DEVELOPER_GUIDE.md

 [B-U585I-IOT02A STM32U4 Discovery kit for IoT](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board
 with IoTConnect.

-### Project Build

-The software must be built and programmed onto the board by using the following steps:
+The project development is currently supported only on Windows.

-* If on Windows, download and install either [Git Bash](https://git-scm.com/downloads) (Select to install Git Bash in the Setup Wizard).
+* Download and install either [Git Bash](https://git-scm.com/downloads) (Select to install Git Bash in the Setup Wizard).
 [MSYS2](https://www.msys2.org/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) may also work, but are not primarily tested.
 * Ensure that you have git command line installed or a tool that can clone Git repositories.
 * Install [STM32CUbeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
 and [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) Version 2.10 or greater.

+### Project Setup With X-Cube-IoTConnect zip

+If you did not download the X-Cube-IoTConnect zip package, skip to the [Project Setup With Git](#project-setup-with-git) section.

+* Extract the zip into a directory, preferably at the root of C: or another drive.
+Windows has a path name limit of 256 characters which can cause the build to fail, as some of the source files are deeply nested into directories.

+### Project Setup With Git

+If you downloaded the X-Cube-IoTConnect zip package, skip all the setup steps in this section.

-* Clone this repo.
+* Clone this repo into a directory, preferably at the root of C: or another drive.
+Windows has a path name limit of 256 characters which can cause the build to fail, as some of the source files are deeply nested into directories.
 * Download the [X-CUBE-AZURE Expansion Package](https://www.st.com/en/embedded-software/x-cube-azure.html) version 2.3.0,
-and place the zip into the the root directory of the cloned repository.
+and place the zip into the the root directory of this cloned repository.
 * In a bash shell, execute:

 ```shell